East St. Louis forfeits conference victory to Edwardsville

 East St. Louis won the game 54-47 on the court.

-That result being vacated helped Edwardsville hit the 20-win plateau, coupled with its 73-39 nonconference victory Friday night against Mascoutah.
+That result being vacated helped Edwardsville hit the 20-win plateau, coupled with its 73-39 non-conference victory last Friday night against Mascoutah.

 The Tigers (20-7) had 18 wins when Friday started before the forfeit and then winning against Mascoutah helped them hit 20 for the 11th time in a season since 2000 and first time under second-year head coach Dustin Battas.